-Part-Time Student: Students who are not taking a full-time course load will have their institutional and Pell Grant awards scaled accordingly.
-Students taking 5 credits or less will be eligible for 25% of the full award, students taking 6-8 credits will be eligible for 50% of the full award, and students taking 9-11 credits will be eligible for 75% of the full award.
+Part-Time Student: Students who are not taking a full-time course load will have their institutional and Pell Grant awards scaled according to the percentage of enrollment.
+For example, taking six credits is 50% enrollment and will result in an award of 50% the total eligibility.
+Ten credits is 83% enrollment and will result in an award of 83% the total eligibility.
 Students taking 6 or more credits are eligible for Federal Direct Loans.

-International: International students will receive the international student scholarship and will qualify for additional institutional aid if they meet the other listed criteria.
-They are not eligible for federal student aid including Federal Pell Grant, FSEOG, Federal Work College Award, and Federal Direct Loans.
+International: International students will qualify for discounted tuition based on the country they are currently living in.
+They are not eligible for federal student aid including Federal Pell Grant, FSEOG, and Federal Direct Loans.